darrenldl/ProVerif-ATP/README.md

 - More generally, `pvatp` accesses t he `pvatp_assets/` folder at where it is stored, so you can relocate the files as long as both `pvatp` and `pvatp_assets/` reside in the same directory

+## Documentation

+- `doc/pvatp/` contains the user manual and documentations detailing the architecture of ProVerif-ATP

+- `doc/proverif/` contains the documentations detailing the modifications we made in ProVerif

+- `narrator/doc/` contains the documentations detailing architecture or Narrator

 ## Usage

 `pvatp protocol.pv`